 complete picture of their effect it may be necessary to consider them

 from different angles, related to the specific object properties, such

-as object type, size on the retina or brightness.
+as object type, shape, size on the retina or brightness.